robertbrada/scroll-coinflip/README.md

 The goal os to deploy fully usable app to Scroll zkEVM and test how it works with randomness.
-Unfortunately, I didn't find a secure way how to generate randomness because PREVRANDAO is not working in Scroll zkEVM and the oracle solutions were not working either for me (but that was most likely not related to Scroll)
+Unfortunately, I didn't find a secure way how to generate randomness because PREVRANDAO is not working in Scroll zkEVM and the oracle solutions were not working either for me (but that was most likely not related to Scroll).
+The contract trying to use RedStone randomness oracle is in `contracts/CoinFlipRedStone.sol`.

 ## Game
 In the web ui you the players chooses if thinks Head or Tail will be chosen by the smart contract.